Admitted International Students

 Tuesday, August 18, 2020 - Friday, August 21, 2020 (Fall Semester)

 During orientation you will have the chance to get your student ID, tour campus, meet with your academic adviser, open a bank account, visit a local store (to purchase items you just couldn't fit into your suitcase), participate in social events, and more.
+It's a lot of fun!
 In the weeks prior to arrival, you will receive more information about what the Center for Global Education has prepared for you.

 Please note that international student orientation is required for all new international students - even those who have attended another U.S. institution in the past.

 Students starting in Fall 2020 should tentatively plan to be on campus for the week of Tuesday, August 18th through Friday, August 21st.
 (Weekend events scheduled for August 22nd-23rd are optional - but most students choose to participate in these as well).